kshashkina/ChatApplication/README.md

 - Handles file transfer requests and notifications.

 ## Messaging Protocol
+### Sending name and room ID
+When we start our execution, we send the name (bytes: depends on the length of the name) and the room number (bytes: 1)

 ### User Input:
 - The client enters a text message into the console.
 This action is performed within a loop that continuously prompts the user for input.
+Amount of bytes transmitted depends on the massage length.

 ### Message Sending:
 - The entered message is sent to the server using the send() function.
 Before sending, the message is stored as a string.
 The send() function takes the socket, the message, its length, and flags (typically set to 0) as parameters.